tiagoporto/swill-boilerplate/README.md

 │       │  │
 │       │  └─ // Handlebars templates
 │       │
-│       ├─ images // Original imagens, don't compressed
+│       ├─ images // Original images, not compressed
 │       │  │
 │       │  ├─ sprite // Images to generate the sprite
 │       │  │